In-Run Data Shapley for Adam Optimizer: Introduction

 \section{Introduction}

-Modern machine learning models rely heavily on large-scale training data, yet model performance and behavior are typically governed by the quality and influence of individual samples.
+Modern machine learning models rely heavily on large-scale training data \cite{gao2020pile,raffel2020exploring}, yet their performance and behavior can be substantially shaped by the quality and influence of individual training examples.
 The lack of reliable data attribution mechanisms can lead to degraded performance and computational inefficiency.
 Without principled mechanisms to isolate and evaluate sample influence, trained models may amplify harmful biases or remain vulnerable to data poisoning attacks \cite{koh2017understanding,ghorbani2019data,DBLP:journals/corr/abs-2507-04059}.
 Furthermore, the presence of problematic data escalates the computational cost of modern training pipelines by wasting resources on uninformative or harmful examples \cite{paul2021deep,DBLP:journals/corr/abs-2501-15963,hu2025dissectingrepresentationmisalignmentcontrastive}.
+Therefore, an actionable and reliable attribution method should quantify how each training example contributes to the specific model produced by the realized training pipeline.

 To fairly attribute data contributions, the \textit{Shapley value} has emerged as the gold standard.
 Originating from cooperative game theory \cite{shapley1953value}, the Shapley value provides a unique, unbiased distribution of the total model performance among individual data points based on their marginal contributions, emerging as a widely adopted framework \cite{ghorbani2019data,jia2019towards}.
-While it has desirable properties, such as fairness, efficiency, and additivity \citep{Jia2019EfficientTD}, the classic calculation of Shapley values is computationally prohibitive for deep learning.
-Formally, it requires retraining the model exponentially many times using different subsets of data to evaluate the marginal contribution of each source.
-This complexity has limited the exact application of Shapley values to only the smallest datasets and models, necessitating approximation methods for practical use.
+While it has desirable properties, such as fairness, efficiency, and additivity \citep{Jia2019EfficientTD}, the classic calculation of Shapley values requires retraining models on many subsets of the training data, which is computationally infeasible for modern deep learning pipelines.
+Recent work on In-Run Data Shapley addresses this scalability barrier by decomposing data value into step-wise contributions along a single realized training trajectory~\citep{wang2025data}.
+This in-run perspective is especially appealing for modern models because it attributes data contribution to the specific training run that produced the deployed model, rather than to an average over many hypothetical retraining runs.